kspc1000/kspc1000/README.md

 <!-- Introduction -->
 # (<img src="./assets/images/k.png" width="25px" alt="Personal Logo" />) => console.log("Hello!");
 Hi!
-I'm interested in technology, especially information technology and I ❤️ programming!
+I'm passionate about information technology and I ❤️ programming!
 I am inseparable from my laptop 💻 because I love to code 👨‍💻 or learn something new with it in my own free time ⏰.
 I always try to perfect 👌 the work that I do and aim for the highest quality possible ✨.
 I also genuinely enjoy teaching 📝 very much!
 Let's make the world 🌎 a better place, one piece of software at a time.

 - 🧑🏻‍💻 Aspiring Software Engineer
 - 🥬 Turning Cabbage into Commits